ntorres2013/FA25EC3/developer_log.md

 it was just initializing the root to nullptr.
 I found the next function, void createRoot(const string &id, const T &value), to be pretty straightforward as well.
 I feel like the TODO instructions make it so much easier to understand.
 I did an edge case for if a root already existed, then I allocated memory with "new", assigned id and data, and set as the root.
-There were the only commits and files modified for this date; Node(const string &nodeID, const U &value), Tree(), and void createRoot(const string &id, const T &value).
+These were the only commits and files modified for this date; tree.h.

 12/08/25: The next function I worked on was